Chart Color Schemes

 Castle Hill - South's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results in Castle Hill - South, with very low prevalence of common health conditions across all age groups.
+Health outcomes data shows impressive results in Castle Hill - South, with very low prevalence of common health conditions across all age groups.
 The rate of private health cover is exceptionally high at approximately 64% of the total population (6,901 people), compared to the national average of 55.3%.

-The most common medical conditions are arthritis and asthma, affecting 5.7 and 5.7% of residents respectively.
-76.8% of residents report being completely clear of medical ailments, compared to 75.9% across Greater Sydney.
-As of the latest data (2021), 18.7% of residents are aged 65 and over (2,020 people).
-Health outcomes among seniors in Castle Hill - South are particularly strong, broadly aligning with the general population's health profile.
+The most common medical conditions are arthritis and asthma, affecting 5.7% and 5.7% of residents respectively.
+A significant majority, 76.8%, report being completely clear of medical ailments, slightly higher than the Greater Sydney average of 75.9%.
+As of 2021, 18.7% of residents are aged 65 and over (2,020 people).
+Health outcomes among seniors align broadly with those of the general population in the area.

 Frequently Asked Questions - Health